 You can use your Japan Rail Pass to get from Haneda Airport to Hamamatsucho Station in Tokyo.
 You can also use your JR Pass to get from Narita Airport to Tokyo on the Narita Express.

-It is possible to travel around Japan WITHOUT the JR Pass – and easily – the JR Pass doesn’t cover you on the fastest trains – Claire of Claire’s Footsteps has suggestions of an itinerary in Japan for a two-week trip.
+It is possible to travel around Japan WITHOUT the JR Pass – and easily – Claire of Claire’s Footsteps has suggestions for an itinerary in Japan for a two-week trip.

 Japan Rail Pass Benefits

-- If you don’t have a set itinerary you will take spontaneous trips!
+• If you don’t have a set itinerary you can make spontaneous trips!

-- Save money on accommodation – when the cheapest room in Osaka was over US$200 a night, we took a fast train for an hour, for free, and got a room right at Kariya station for US$50! – And then got the train back the next day.
-An hour each way on a comfortable pleasant train was simple. – Buy your JR Pass Now and Save on all your Japanese Train Travels!
+• Save money on accommodation – when the cheapest room in Osaka was over US$200 a night, we took a fast train for an hour, for free, and got a room right at Kariya station for US$50! – And then got the train back the next day.
+An hour each way on a comfortable pleasant train was simple.

 Once you have activated your JR Pass you are ready to use Japanese Trains.
 If you have a predefined route to your travel, then you will likely have also made seat reservations when you activated your JR Pass.
 However, you do not have to use seat reservations and can simply arrive at a station, show your pass and get on a train.